ZaraahShibli/ImageClassifierUdacity/README.md

 # ImageClassifierUdacity
-In this project, you'll train an image classifier to recognize different species of flowers.
+In this project, we trained an image classifier to recognize different species of flowers.

 ## Dataset